Geographical indications and traditional specialities in the European Union: Traditional specialities guaranteed (TSG)

-The TSG quality scheme aims to provide a protection regime for traditional food products of specific character.
-Differing from PDO and PGI, this quality scheme does not certify that the protected food product has a link to specific geographical area and a product can thus be produced outside the area or country from which it originates.
+The TSG quality scheme aims to provide a protection regime for traditional food products of a specific character.
+Differing from PDO and PGI, this quality scheme does not certify that the protected food product has a link to a specific geographical area and that a product can thus be produced outside the area or country from which it originates.

 To qualify for a TSG a food must be of "specific character" and either its raw materials, production method or processing must be "traditional".
 Under Art.
 3 of Regulation 1151/12 "specific character" is defined as "the characteristic production attributes which distinguish a product clearly from other similar products of the same category".
 Under Art.
 3 of Regulation 1151/12 "traditional" is defined as "proven usage on the domestic market for a period that allows transmission between generations; this period is to be at least 30 years".

 For a food name to be registrable under the TSG scheme it must (a) have been traditionally used to refer to the specific product; or (b) identify the traditional character or specific character of the product.

 A TSG creates an exclusive right over the registered product name.
 Accordingly, the registered product name can be used by only those producers who conform to the registered production method and product specifications.

 "The legal function of the TSG is to certify that a particular agricultural product objectively possesses specific characteristics which differentiate it from all others in its category, and that its raw materials, composition or method of production have been consistent for a minimum of 30 years.
 Thus, TSG food denominations are registered trade signs with a distinctive function."

 As of 14 November 2021, 65 TSG have been registered (see list), all of which originate from the EU or the UK.